gonewest818/dimmer.el/README.md

 `:background`, or `:both`.

 * `dimmer-fraction` controls the degree to which buffers are dimmed.
-Range is 0.0 - 1.0, and default is 0.20.
-Increase value if you
+Typical range is 0.0 - 1.0, and default is 0.20.
+Increase value if
-like the other buffers to be more dim.
+you like the other buffers to be more dim.
+Some users have pointed out to me that this value can actually be negative(!) with interesting effects.

 * `dimmer-buffer-exclusion-regexps` can be used to specify buffers that should never be dimmed.
 If the buffer name matches any regexp in